kmeaton/RNASeq_Workshop/README.md

 3. Click the green "Code" button at the upper right of this page.
 Click the tab that says HTTPS, then copy the link that's shown below it.

 4. Log in to your UTC computing cluster account by typing the following code into the terminal, substituting your UTC username in where it says [user].
+You'll be prompted to enter a password, which you'll type right into the terminal.
 ```shell
 ssh [user]@[UTC address]
 ```